MPJY/life/README-EN.md

 3.1.5.
 Content agreed by other authors.

 ####I say.
 My make's files all open!
+The translation is from Microsoft Translator, and there is a possibility of inaccuracy.